Is FAD fishing sustainable? Find out why FADs are so frequently used to catch tuna and how they can be used sustainably.

 What are FADs?

-Fish Aggregating Devices (FADs) are man-made, usually floating wooden structures with hanging nets to attract fish.
-These rafts can either be free floating (known as drifting FADs or dFADs) or anchored to the seabed (known as anchored FADs or aFADs).
+Fish Aggregating Devices (FADs) are manufactured, usually floating wooden structures with hanging nets to attract fish.
+These structures can either be free floating (known as drifting FADs or dFADs) or anchored to the seabed (known as anchored FADs or aFADs).

 Some tuna fisheries also target natural structures or objects, including free-floating logs (tree trunks) and large marine animals, such as whale sharks, around which fish congregate.
 This is referred to as 'natural-associated' or 'object-associated' fishing.